 Use finely ground sweet or white rice flour (my favorite is from Koda Farms, I use it for everything.)
 Brown rice flour won’t work well here, and a gritty grind with make grainy icing.

 Try vanilla bean paste if you haven’t already – it’s got vanilla extract and vanilla bean specks combined, and it will help take all your baked goods to the next level.
 It can be used 1 for 1 for vanilla extract in all recipes, and it’s a game-changer.
+It adds a big punch of vanilla flavor to this frosting.

 If you’re making chocolate frosting, I like Dutch-processed cocoa, which is also called Dutched-chocolate.
 It gives a richer chocolate flavor than standard cocoa powder, and certainly better than raw cacao, which isn’t roasted.
 I prefer Droste dutch-processed cocoa, it’s my go-to.
+You can also add a pinch of espresso powder to get a deeper dark chocolate taste.

 This gluten-free, dairy-free, corn free frosting is perfect for icing cakes and cupcakes, but it’s not stiff enough for fancy decorating.
 So give it a few lovely swirls with a spatula and call it good.
 And it is good.